 In the Romanesque style, mostly we will expect round arches and vaults.
 Arches are supported by piers and columns alternatively.
 Buttresses are not an emblematic feature of Romanesque architecture since they do not stick out from the wall significantly.
 It is notable that walls in Romanesque buildings are of great thickness and therefore the windows are always small to keep the strength of the walls.

-With the arrival of the Gothic style one finds several obvious changes in structure and shape of the buildings.
+With the arrival of the Gothic style, one finds several obvious changes in the structure and shape of the buildings.
 Gothic arches are mostly pointed, in the shape of lancet, providing more strength and stability to the structure.
-In this way, walls become thinner with larger openings, a fact which gives birth to a main characteristic of the Gothic architecture, the stained glass.
+In this way, walls become thinner with larger openings, a fact which gives birth to a main characteristic of Gothic architecture, the stained glass.
 In Gothic churches, windows are stained with beautiful colors illustrating Christian stories.

-Also the vaults are taller and wider than those in Romanesque style.
+Also, the vaults are taller and wider than those in Romanesque style.

-Unlike the two abovementioned architecture styles, the Mudéjar, as convergence of several different styles, has no original style of its own in so far as structure is concerned.
+Unlike the two abovementioned architecture styles, the Mudéjar, as the convergence of several different styles, has no original style of its own in so far as structure is concerned.
 The Mudéjar’s distinctive characteristic lies in its use of material and opulent ornamentation.
-To construct, Mudéjar tends to use less expensive material such as brick, tile and wood.
+To construct, Mudéjar tends to use less expensive materials such as brick, tile and wood.
 In terms of structure, horseshoe arches are often used.
 These arches can be rounded, pointed or lobed.
 They are indicative of Islamic architecture and were employed by the Muslims in Spain.
 When viewing the evocative Mudéjar architecture, it would be interesting to look for the characteristics of the different architectural forms incorporated into it.